Jump straight to Webull! Get real-time market data, analysis tools and $0 commissions.

 What are your goals?
 Without goals, how do you know what your plan is and what type of investment to dive into?
 Different brokers offer different products, and your ultimate goals should end up guiding the products you end up choosing in the end.

 What do you want your money to do for you?
 Do you want to build up a secure retirement?
 Save some money for a vacation to Japan?
 Save money for your kids’ college education?
 Make sure you have enough for an addition for your home?
 All of the above?

 I would really recommend writing down your goals because those will be what fuels your drive and inner fire.
-And if you do have some money socked away for something really fun, like for real, a trip to Japan, boy, won’t it be exciting to watch that grow?
+And if you do, have some money socked away for something really fun like a trip to Japan.

 Rewarding yourself with something tangible at the end of all that hard work is so incredibly, incredibly amazing.
 It also makes you want to invest more, and more, and more, because finally, you can see what all the fuss is about.
 Here are some quick tips on choosing an online broker: